-An Annual Renewal Permit Application and Fee Notice will be mailed to you at your current business mailing address in adequate time for you're to renew your application, pay your fees and get your Renewal Permit before January 1st of each year.
+An Annual Renewal Permit Application and Fee Notice will be mailed to you at your current business mailing address in adequate time for you to renew your application, pay your fees and get your Renewal Permit before Jan.
+1 of each year.

 Before receiving a Renewal Permit you must submit the required fee along with the signed annual application.